 The VSP recognizes and honors all client rights.
 Additionally, the VSP upholds client confidentiality and abides by the program’s non-discrimination policy.
 A grievance procedure is provided if a client feels they were not treated according to the program’s policies.

 LRBOI Statement of Confidentiality

 The VSP staff maintains strict client confidentiality as protected under the Violence Against Women’s Act (VAWA).
 Upon intake, a program advocate explains all client rights and reviews the Client Notice of Rights/Confidentiality and the Client Release of Information forms.
-Regarding release of information, the most important thing to understand is that the client is in control of what information they share, who they choose to have it shared with, and for how long information can be shared.
+Regarding the release of confidential information, it is important to understand that the client is in control of what information they share, who they choose to have it shared with, and for how long information can be shared.
 Clients have the right to revoke previous releases of information at any time.

 LRBOI Victims Bill of Rights Ordinance

 The Little River Band of Ottawa Indians addresses the rights of crime victims in Ordinance #18-400-12.
 The purpose of this Ordinance is to protect the rights of crime victims.

 United Stated Department of Justice Victims’ Rights Act

 Crime victims, as defined by law, shall have the following rights, as provided by law:

 - The right to be treated with fairness and respect for their dignity and privacy throughout the criminal justice process.